DAILY LIFE IN ROMAN BRITAIN

 Life for the rich in Roman Britain

-The sons and daughters of well to do Romans went to primary school to learn to read and write and do simple arithmetic.
-Only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+The sons and daughters of better off Romans went to primary school to learn to read and write and do simple arithmetic.
+Usually, only boys went to secondary school where they would learn geometry, history, literature, and oratory (the art of public speaking).
+Girls and boys from rich families were educated at home by a tutor.

 The history of rich people